 - Website speed under 5 seconds is what Google like!
 Without updates, your website lost on loading speed.

 Broken Links and Backlinks

-When people on a website come across issues such as dead links, it can it can be a big turn-of.
+When people on a website come across issues such as dead links, it can be a big turn-of.
 Dead links send a message to your visitors that you do not care enough to take care of your site, and that you likely don’t take care of other business matters, including your customers.
-Scanning and resolving broken links regularly helps to ensure that your visitors can easily navigate your site, and won’t get frustrated and run away to your competitors.
+Scanning and resolving broken links regularly helps to ensure that your visitors can easily navigate your site.
+It avoid them getting frustrated and run away to your competitors.

 Dead links can also hurt you with search rankings.
 When search engines run across multiple broken links on your site, it tells them that your site has stale, low-quality content, and therefore not the best place to send to their users for good information.

 If you are working on your SEO, you certainly build backlinks.
 Since you cannot control the deletion or move of the articles that you link on your site, it’s primordial to monitor them.